caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 One of my secondary reasons to visit a cafe was to see if local news would contain any mentions of the subject.
-But since we didn't go to cafe, i had to fulfill my curiosity in other way.
+But since we didn't go to cafe, i had to fulfill my curiosity in another way.

 I spent some time considering how to approach this subject in a subtle way, but when i finally decided to straight away ask Sasha if she had a smartphone with